Stretching 1,123km along the formidable Rockies, the Great Divide Trail is Canada’s ultimate long distance hiking adventure.

 Keep reading to discover a brief history of the trail, a rundown of the route and essential planning information as well as a summary of our own experience hiking a section of the GDT, Canada’s #wildestthruhike!

-Think of it as a ‘quick and dirty’ overview of the Great Divide Trail, a starting point for further research.
+This guide is intended to act as a ‘quick and dirty’ overview of the GDT for curious hikers.
+Consider it a starting point for further research.

 Here’s the breakdown:

-Published September 2022, updated February 2023.
+Last updated February 2024.
 We stayed at Sunshine Mountain Lodge courtesy of Banff Sunshine and Ski Big 3.
 There are some affiliate links in this post.
 If you make a purchase via one of these links, we may receive a small percentage of the sale at no extra cost to you.

 Backcountry necessities